 India has long been a budget travel destination with an incredible food scene.
-Like most capital cities, Delhi tends to be more expensive than the rest of the country, but it’s still possible to eat very well on a budget.
+Like most capital cities, Delhi tends to be more expensive than the rest of the country, but it’s still possible visit Delhi on a budget and eat very well.

 It takes time to know a city like a local, but I’ve lived in Delhi since 2020 and have learned a few of its foodie secrets!